vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **3. Multi regions**

-Our shop can be deploy at any region of the world, possibly close to your customers.
+Our shop can be deployed at any region of the world, possibly close to your customers.

 **4. 24/7 availability monitoring**

 Our Cloud team is using internal monitoring systems to provide you with SLA.
-Moreover, users get access to the New Relic monitoring tool (included in the price, on demand) for monitoring applications and performance on their own.
+Moreover, users get access to the New Relic monitoring tool (included in the price, on-demand) for monitoring applications and performance on their own.

 **5. Access and errors log**